 This is apparently what goes on in my sleep-deprived mind.
 Oh, who am I kidding, this is the real me.
 I’m goofy.
 Or maybe I’m daffy.
 I don’t know.

 Let me put my serious hat on now so I can tell you about these seriously good muffins.
-This recipe is based off of my pumpkin oatmeal muffins with the main difference being that I substituted mashed ripe banana for the pumpkin.
+This recipe is based on my pumpkin oatmeal muffins with the main difference being that I substituted mashed ripe banana for the pumpkin.
 The banana adds a little extra sweetness to these muffins and helps keep them moist.

 I’m a big fan of oatmeal these days – I have several oatmeal recipes on my blog.
 I ate a lot of oatmeal when I was nursing because oatmeal is said to be a lactogenic ingredient (in other words: it can help new mamas increase their breastmilk supply).
 Personally, I feel like it helped me.
 I have several lactation recipes on the blog, and while this could be one of them, this recipe is really for everyone.
 My toddler and my husband both love these muffins.

-That said – if you are wondering what to make for a new mama friend, then definitely add these oatmeal muffins to your list.
-So many of my Pittsburgh friends are either new mamas or pregnant right now so I’ve been baking a lot of oatmeal based recipes lately.
+That said – if you are wondering what to make for a new mama, then add these oatmeal muffins to your list.
+So many of my Pittsburgh friends are either new mamas or pregnant right now so I’ve been baking a lot of oatmeal-based recipes lately.
 I recently made these banana muffins and cinnamon raisin mini-muffins for a new mama and I put extra batches in the freezer for some soon-to-be mamas who will be delivering soon.
 I never go empty-handed to a new mother’s house – if you have a new mom friend, please bring her snacks or a meal.
 Everyone always remembers to take a gift for the baby (obviously) but don’t forget the mama who labored for hours and probably hasn’t slept in days/weeks/months!
 There is no better gift for a new mother than the gift of food and the gift of your time (help her clean, watch the baby while she sleeps or takes a shower, etc).